-Seattle protesters gather downtown after Supreme Court reverses Roe v.
+Thousands of Seattle protesters gather downtown after Supreme Court reverses Roe v.
 Wade

-Crowds gathered in Seattle Friday afternoon as businesses emptied and residents came together, mostly to protest Friday’s divided U.S. Supreme Court decision rolling back 50 years of precedent and restricting abortion rights nationwide.
+Thousands of demonstrators marched in downtown Seattle Friday afternoon as businesses emptied and residents came together to protest Friday’s divided U.S. Supreme Court decision rolling back 50 years of precedent and restricting abortion rights nationwide.

+A crowd estimated at roughly a thousand people gathered in front of the downtown Federal Building at Marion Street and Second Avenue.
+They were joined by another crowd of demonstrators at least that size which had marched from Westlake Plaza to join them.
+Most were women, angered over the high court’s ruling that the right to chose to end a pregnancy is not protected by the U.S. Constitution.

-Thousands of people gathered at the downtown Federal Building at Marion Street and Second Avenue, where protesters’ chants of “Jesus loves you, but not when you hate women” drowned out a sole Christian street evangelist praising the court’s decision to overturn the landmark Roe v.
+Their chants of “Jesus loves you, but not when you hate women” drowned out a sole Christian street evangelist praising the court’s decision to overturn the landmark Roe v.
 Wade ruling that had protected abortion rights since 1973.

-Another large crowd gathered at Westlake Plaza where demonstrators carried signs stating “Forced Motherhood = Female Enslavement,” “Protect women, not guns,” and “Abort the court.”
+A large crowd gathered earlier at Westlake Plaza where demonstrators carried signs stating “Forced Motherhood = Female Enslavement,” “Protect women, not guns,” “Abort the court” and “Keep your theology off my biology.”

 “It’s an atrocity,” said Margo Heights, an organizer with the Seattle chapter of Rise Up 4 Abortion Rights, which sponsored the Westlake gathering.
 Its members call for “abortion on demand and without apology.”